AADI-234/Machine-Learning-Algorithm-from-scratch-/README.md

-# This repository contains machine learning models made for WOC 5.0 2023
+## This repository contains machine learning models made for WOC 5.0 2023

-# It has implementations of the following algorithms
+### It has implementations of the following algorithms from scratch.

-# Linear Regression
+ + Linear Regression

-# Polynomial Regression
+ + Polynomial Regression

-# Logistic Regression
+ + Logistic Regression

-# K-Nearest Neighbours
+ + K-Nearest Neighbours

-# n-layer Neural Network
+ + n-layer Neural Network